FrankC01/pysui/PYSUI_GRAPHQL.md

-# Sui GraphQL RPC ALPHA
+# Sui GraphQL ALPHA

 MystenLabs announcement can be found [Here](https://github.com/mystenLabs/sui/issues/13700).
 This change transitions from JSON RPC to GraphQL RPC.

-Note: MystenLabs/Sui GraphQL RPC is available on devnet, testnet and mainnet.
+Note: MystenLabs/Sui GraphQL Alpha is available on devnet, testnet and mainnet.
 Note that devnet alpha is usable but we recommend using testnet or mainnet beta for stability.
-We are tracking a few failures we are monitoring [Isssues](https://github.com/FrankC01/pysui/issues?q=is%3Aissue+is%3Aopen++Sui+GraphQL+RPC).

 ## Sui GraphQL IDEs